nicolasbelfis/DataZoomCamp2024/README.md

     Check draft file for some helpful commands to run

 ## terraform
-cd into terraform to run commands
+cd into /terraform to run commands
+-   terraform init
+-   terraform plan
+-   terraform apply
+-   terraform destroy